Prolotherapy is a non-surgical treatment that can increase tendon and ligament strength and relieve arthritis in dogs.

 Inflammation is the body’s response to injury.
 It serves two purposes.
 It is a body’s attempt to remove a foreign object or pathogen, and it initiates regeneration of damaged tissue.
 Without inflammation, there would be no healing.

 Prolotherapy employs targeted, controlled inflammation to stimulate healing where your dog’s own healing ability fell short.
-A mild irritant solution is injected into the site of pain or injury.
+It involves the injection of mild irritant solution into the site of pain or injury.
 This triggers an inflammatory response that starts the healing process.
+Different veterinarians use different cocktails, some of which include pain reliever as well.

 How do you fight fire by fire?

 There are two types of inflammation.
 Acute and chronic.
 It is the chronic inflammation, such as arthritis, that is counter-productive.
-Acute inflammation, on the other hand, is a complex process in which the body’s resources are recruited to repair the damaged tissue.
+Acute inflammation, on the other hand, is a complex process— it recruits the body’s resources to repair damaged tissues.

 Prolotherapy is not a new idea.
 First attempts to use injections of irritant solutions for therapeutic purpose date in the late 1800s and early 1900s.